Fife and Drum Inn Logo

 Touring the Yorktown Battlefield

 After getting Yorktown’s storied colonial history under your belt, grab lunch and enjoy the riverside views at the Water Street Grille along the Riverwalk Landing before going to the Yorktown Battlefield Visitor Center.
 Here, you’ll see even more fascinating exhibits like the command tent of George Washington – in addition to being a major in the Virginia Militia during his younger years, Washington served as the commander in chief of the Continental Army and led the successful and daring Battle of Yorktown, leading right into his service as our nation’s first president.
-You’ll also see dioramas of the brilliant tactics which led to the victory at Yorktown, including marching 9,000 troops south from New York City to join with other Continental Army and militia members already gathered on the peninsula, creating a force 19,000-strong and vastly outnumbering the 9,000 British troops.
+You’ll also see dioramas of the brilliant tactics that led to the victory at Yorktown, including marching 9,000 troops south from New York City to join with other Continental Army and militia members already gathered on the peninsula, creating a force 19,000-strong and vastly outnumbering the 9,000 British troops.
 Park rangers give guided tours and explain why the Battle of Yorktown was a “siege,” as Commander Rochambeau and the French navy cut off the British ships’ supply lines in the Battle of the Capes, a critical factor in why the Continental Army prevailed.

 After learning about the battlefield geography surrounding Yorktown, download the free Park Service self-guided driving tour app and drive through the Yorktown Battlefield historical sites.
 You’ll pass by the lines of trenches dug in by the Continental Army to surround and attack the British troops, who were under the purview of British commander Cornwallis, shooting non-stop cannon fire during the early weeks of October 1781.
 Be sure to pull over and walk through Redoubts #9 and #10, where Alexander Hamilton led surges on British troops, catching them by surprise and leading to their downfall just days later.
 Part of the driving tour is on “Surrender Road,” aptly named, as you’ll drive by the field where the beleaguered and defeated British troops waved white flags and surrendered on October 19th, 1781.
 Although those British soldiers are now mere ghosts on the battlefields of history, their surrendered artillery remains – you’ll get an up-close look at the brass guns, cannons, and mortars that made up their unsuccessful attempt to keep control of the soon-to-be-liberated thirteen colonies.